Berkeley Divinity School at Yale: Yale years: 1971–present

-Allen was succeeded by the brief tenure of The Very Rev. Charles Halsey Clark (1977–1982), and then The Very Rev. James E. Annand (1982–1991), after whom the "Annand Program for Spiritual Formation" is named.
-After the seven-year tenure of The Very Rev. Philip W. Turner III, Berkeley elected R. William Franklin to the deanship, to date the only lay person to be dean of the seminary (he would later be ordained).
+Allen was succeeded by the brief tenure of the Very Rev. Charles Halsey Clark (1977–1982), and then The Very Rev. James E. Annand (1982–1991), after whom the "Annand Program for Spiritual Formation" is named.
+After the seven-year tenure of the Very Rev. Philip W. Turner III, Berkeley elected R. William Franklin to the deanship, to date the only lay person to be dean of the seminary (he would later be ordained).
 Franklin was the subject of some controversy in 2001 when he was alleged to have misappropriated some $10,000 in charitable funds.
 Franklin resigned, and a formal audit verified personal expenditures “not consistent with the dean’s employment agreement.”
 The incident resulted in some tension between Berkeley and Yale University, which apparently rescinded permission to build a new chapel on the main Divinity School campus.
 It also resulted in a subsequent lawsuit, lodged against the seminary by its former finance director.

-Over the course of his decade-long tenure, The Very Rev. Joseph H. Britton substantially stabilized relationships with Yale Divinity School and the university, and undertook a series of new initiatives including urban ministries and international exchanges.
-Britton was succeeded by The Very Rev. Andrew McGowan in 2014.
+Over the course of his decade-long tenure, the Very Rev. Joseph H. Britton substantially stabilized relationships with Yale Divinity School and the university, and undertook a series of new initiatives including urban ministries and international exchanges.
+Britton was succeeded by the Very Rev. Andrew McGowan in 2014.
+In 2026, following McGowan's retirement, the Very Rev. Dr. Gabrielle Thomas was appointed to the position of dean.
+A former faculty member of Yale Divinity School, Thomas taught at Emory's Candler School of Theology for several years before returning to Berkeley.